dmayman/mealio_old/Planning/PRD.md

 - **Cooking Mode (P0)**: Displays recipe instructions alongside ingredient amounts in-line for ease of use.
 - **Clear After Cooking (P0)**: Marks recipe as done and removes from queue.

+### 5. Households
+- Households get created once a user invites another user.
+- Recipe books show all of the recipes that belong to all users currently in a household, read and write access for all.
+- When a user leaves a household, they keep write access to all of their recipes.
+In addition, they keep read access to all recipes that were in the household.
+The household also keeps read access to all recipes that it had access to when user was in the household.
+- When the user who left makes a new recipe, it's not accessible by the old household.
+Vice versa, when someone in the household makes a new recipe, it's not accessible for that user that left.
+- When the user who left joins a new household, any of the recipes in their recipe book are accessible by that new household.
+Therefore, it's plausible that a single recipe can be accessible by multiple households.
+In fact this is a good pattern for a future of publishing and sharing recipes that can be added to recipe books
+- If someone wants to edit a recipe that is now read only for reasons above, they can make a duplicate copy of it, which copies the recipe and removes their tie to the original recipe.

 ## Prioritization

 **P0 – Core MVP**